cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletScheduler.rst

    Cancels execution of a cloudlet.

-   :param cloudlet: ID of the cloudlet being canceled
+   :param cloudlet: the cloudlet being canceled
    :return: the canceled cloudlet or \ :java:ref:`Cloudlet.NULL`\  if not found

 cloudletFail